Lion's Mane and Ashwagandha Stack for Brain Fog

 Strategic Timing for All-Day Mental Clarity

-The most effective protocol takes ashwagandha in the morning (with breakfast) and lion's mane split between morning and early afternoon.
+The most effective protocol takes ashwagandha in the morning with breakfast and lion's mane split between morning and early afternoon.
 This timing works with your body's natural circadian rhythms: ashwagandha helps regulate your stress response and cortisol levels throughout the day, while lion's mane provides sustained cognitive support during your most mentally demanding hours.

 What Results Can You Realistically Expect?